 Our success depends, in part, on our ability to protect our drug candidates from competition by obtaining, maintaining and enforcing our intellectual property rights, including patent rights.
 We seek to protect the drug candidates and technology that we consider commercially important by filing PRC and international patent applications, relying on trade secrets or pharmaceutical regulatory protection or employing a combination of these methods.
 We also seek to protect our proprietary position by in-licensing intellectual property relating to our technology and drug candidates.
 We do not own or exclusively license any issued patents with respect to certain of our drug candidates in all territories in which we plan to commercialize our drug candidates.
-For example, we do not own or exclusively license any issued patents covering niraparib in Hong Kong and Taiwan.
-We cannot predict whether any of our other owned or in-licensed pending patent applications will result in the issuance of any patents that effectively protect our drug candidates.
+For example, we do not own or exclusively license any issued patents covering niraparib in Hong Kong and Macau.
+Additionally, we do not own or exclusively license any issued patents covering ZL-2302 in the PRC, but we do in-license a pending patent application relating to ZL-2302 in the PRC.
+However, we cannot predict whether such patent application or any of our other owned or in-licensed pending patent applications will result in the issuance of any patents that effectively protect our drug candidates.
 If we or our licensors are unable to obtain or maintain patent protection with respect to our drug candidates and technology we develop, our business, financial condition, results of operations, and prospects could be materially harmed.